Skip to content

 RUST_LOG tracing-subscriber filter directive info All (always for engine daemon; otherwise only when --log-format is set) Controls verbosity of structured diagnostic logs on stderr.
 See Observability for the target catalog.

-NO_COLOR 0/1 (presence-only) unset rule lint and any subcommand that emits colored stderr Disables ANSI colors.
+NO_COLOR 0/1 (presence-only) unset All subcommands that emit colored stdout/stderr Disables ANSI colors when --color auto.
 Follows the NO_COLOR convention.

 RSIGMA_CONSUMER_GROUP string unset engine daemon with --input nats:// NATS JetStream consumer group name.
 Equivalent to --consumer-group.
 Multiple daemons sharing the same group name load-balance across a single durable pull consumer.